Large deviations for the current and tagged particle in 1D nearest-neighbor symmetric simple exclusion: Introduction and results

 \end{proposition}

-The last proposition raises the question when $\mathcal A(\gamma)$ is large enough so that the lowerbound matches the upperbound.
-However, with respect to the profiles considered, the following containment is true, so that as a corollary the full LDP holds. \begin{proposition} With respect to profiles $\gamma$ associated to local equilibrium measures (LEM) and deterministic configurations (DIC),
+The last proposition raises the question when $\mathcal A(\gamma)$ is large enough so that the lower bound matches the upper bound.
+However, with respect to the profiles considered, the following containment is true, so that, as a corollary, the full LDP holds. \begin{proposition} With respect to profiles $\gamma$ associated to local equilibrium measures (LEM) and deterministic configurations (DIC),

 \end{proposition}